Bharathrdaniel/April2025/README.md

 ## Overview

-This project visualizes CO2 emissions per capita for each country from 2000 to 2011 using Tableau.
+Using Tableau, this project visualizes CO2 emissions per capita for each country from 2000 to 2011.
 The goal is to provide an interactive view of global emissions trends and highlight regional differences.

 ## Data Source